mcharipar/Python_OOP/README.md

 - Suggested to run in a new conda environment.
 - Commands and URL's to run for necessary installs included in [Practice_Python_OOP.ipynb](Practice_Python_OOP.ipynb).
 ---
-This is repository will continue to updated with useful, brief explanations, and codeblocks.
+This repository will continue to updated with useful, brief explanations, and codeblocks.